The adrenal gland-specific proteome

 Protein expression of genes elevated in adrenal gland

 In-depth analysis of the elevated genes in the adrenal gland using antibody-based protein profiling allowed us to visualize where these proteins are expressed with regards to localization in the adrenal cortex and adrenal medulla.

 Proteins specifically expressed in the adrenal cortex

 The hormones released from the adrenal cortex are vital to life.
 Glucocorticoids regulate the body's metabolic processes and response to stress.
 Mineralocorticoids are involved in control of electrolyte balance and blood pressure.
-Small amounts of sex hormones are also released from the adrenal gland but the greater part of the body's sex hormones are released from other sex hormone producing organs (testis and ovaries).
+Small amounts of sex hormones are also released from the adrenal gland but mainly produced in other organs (testis and ovaries).

 Figure 2.
 Full section of an adrenal gland with immunohistochemical staining of the cortex using an antibody towards CYP11A1.

 The adrenal medulla is stimulated by preganglionic sympathetic neurons to release adrenalin and noradrenalin and has a rapid response to external and internal stress.
 The release of adrenalin and noradrenalin leads to increased heart rate increased blood pressure and increased blood flow to the muscles.

 Proteins specific to the adrenal medulla are predominantly related to noradrenaline and adrenaline synthesis.
 Examples of these proteins are DBH and PNMT, both expressed in the medulla of adrenal gland.